JoeCianflone/heisenberg-toolkit/readme.md

 + Gulp tasks with Laravel Elixir (no you don't need to be using Laravel): Sass, Image Minification, JS/Sass Concatenation and Minification
 + A sensible way of organizing your Sass and Javascript
 + Mixins that will make your life easier
-+ Grids with Susy, Media Queries, Normalized CSS with some sane defaults
++ Grids with susy and flexbox, media query breakpoints, normalized CSS with some sane defaults
 + Yarn and EditorConfig files

 ## Installing and Usage